 General Otis had resisted creating large formations of Filipino troops.
-Faced with the imminent departure of U.S. volunteer units whose term of service would expire in December 1900, General MacArthur authorized the recruitment and training of indigenous Filipino formations.
-Filipino scouts, police, and auxiliaries often were recruited from social and ethnic groups hostile to the wealthier Tagalog supporters of Aguinaldo.
-With time it became clear that local police were "some of the most effective counterinsurgency forces the Army raised."
-The military auxiliary corps of Filipinos loyal to the United States grew to 15,000.
+Faced with the imminent departure of U.S. volunteer units whose term of service would expire in December 1900, General MacArthur authorized the recruitment and training of indigenous Filipino formations.31 Filipino scouts, police, and auxiliaries often were recruited from social and ethnic groups hostile to the wealthier Tagalog supporters of Aguinaldo.
+With time it became clear that local police were "some of the most effective counterinsurgency forces the Army raised."32 The military auxiliary corps of Filipinos loyal to the United States grew to 15,000.33 mary Navy role was interdiction of arms and other shipments.
+Beyond that, the Navy provided coastal fire support and supported amphibious landings.
+The embargo's success is shown in a number of facts.
+The insurgents' primary weapon source was captured rifles and ammunition.
+Guerrillas outnumbered firearms.
+This led to the unusual order that if unable to save both, rifles were a higher priority than comrades.
+Successful interdiction meant that most insurgent ammunition was reloaded cartridges, up to 60 percent of which misfired.